tafodinho/things-todo/README.md

-# Welcome to my Todo List app(Also know as things to do)
+# Things Todo
+A todo list app to keep track of your activities, you can also group todos according to priotity or place them into projects.

 Online preview: https://raw.githack.com/tafodinho/things-todo/master/dist/index.html